nazavode/zirkon/docs/source/introduction.rst

 Flexibility
 -----------

-Zirkon Config objects internally store information in a dict-like object, by default ad OrderedDict:
+Zirkon |Config| objects internally store information in a dict-like object, by default an |OrderedDict|:

  >>> config = Config({'x': 1})
  >>> config['y'] = 2